article / Global politics

 From the Coal and Steel Community to the unified EU customs area, the European Union has historically achieved the integration of the vast majority of European countries, marking significant accomplishments.
 However, today, the EU is deeply mired in profound structural dilemmas with no easy way out.

-Firstly, the institutional design is flawed.
-The European Union is merely a loose political and economic alliance, lacking full economic control over Europe and unable to free itself from military dependence on the United States.
-This results in a deficiency in unified decision-making and execution capabilities when addressing major crises.
-Secondly, the decision-making mechanism is inefficient, with numerous coordination processes among member states leading to bureaucratic delays.
-When issues arise, the situation often devolves into an awkward scenario of "no one taking responsibility."
-Thirdly, internal divisions are severe.
-From the policies on aiding Ukraine and the disputes over freezing Russian assets in the context of the Russia-Ukraine conflict, to environmental policies, military cooperation, and trade issues, there are deep-seated disagreements across almost all domains.
-The national interests of member states often take precedence over the collective interests of the EU, rendering the notion of "solidarity" little more than an empty slogan.
+First, there are flaws in the institutional design.
+The European Union is merely a loose political and economic alliance, unable to fully control Europe economically or militarily independent from the United States, which results in a lack of unified decision-making and execution capabilities when addressing major crises.
+Second, the decision-making mechanism is inefficient, with numerous coordination processes among member states leading to delays.
+Once issues arise, they often fall into an awkward situation where no one takes responsibility.
+Third, internal divisions are severe.
+From the policies on aiding Ukraine and the disputes over freezing Russian assets in the context of the Russia-Ukraine conflict, to environmental policies, military cooperation, and trade issues, there are irreconcilable differences in almost every area.
+The national interests of member states take precedence over the overall interests of the EU, making the so-called solidarity nothing more than empty talk.

-To make matters worse, external pressures have been continuously mounting.
-In December 2017, the White House released the National Security Strategy, officially announcing a global strategic retrenchment and calling on Europeans to "defend themselves."
-This meant that the European Union would lose the military protection of the United States and have to face security challenges on its own.
+To make matters worse, external pressures continue to mount.
+In December 2025, the White House released the *National Security Strategy Report*, formally announcing a global strategic contraction and demanding that Europeans defend themselves.
+This implies that the European Union will lose the military protection of the United States and will have to face security challenges alone.

-Overall, the once "passionate family" has now become a "hindrance" to its own development, with the European Union only able to maintain its last vestiges of glory through various "performative actions."
-Against the backdrop of intensifying internal conflicts and mounting external pressures, its future development is fraught with uncertainty.
+Overall, the once passionate family has now become an obstacle to its own development, with the European Union only able to maintain its last bit of glory through various performative actions.
+Against the backdrop of intensifying internal conflicts and increasing external pressures, its future development is filled with uncertainty.